dhunter87/WebDevProject/README.md

 # WebDevProject
 introduction of javascript into my web pages

-simple website showing how javascript is used to interact with websitess
+simple website showing how javascript is used to interact with websites